 - Metro, there are two different subway solutions: The U-Bahn is the regular metro and has an intricate network through Berlin.
 The S-Bahn (express metro) with 132 stations covers Berlin City and the suburbs.
 There is usually a station in the area you want to visit.
 Buy a single ticket in a ticket machine or have a look at the special visitor-tickets over here.
 There are four zones.
 We stayed in the A-Zone .

 - Bike, if you want to discover the town on your own maybe you can rent bikes from the hotel or rent a bike at Berlin on bike.
-Another possibility is to join a tour along the highlights of the city or, you can find here.
+Another possibility is to join a tour along the highlights of the city, more information you can find here.

 - Taxi / Uber